Bayesian variable selection in sample selection models using spike-and-slab priors: Real data applications

 \section{Real data applications}

 In this section, we present two real data applications that illustrate the use of the proposed Bayesian variable selection methodology and how it compares against adaptive LASSO and stepwise selection.
 The first example analyzes ambulatory expenditures \citep{camer10}, whereas the second example analyzes data from the RAND Health Insurance Experiment (RAND HIE), a comprehensive study on the effect of health insurance on medical expenditures.
 For these applications, we standardize all the covariates and examine the parameter estimates and standard deviations using the standardized data, as the true models are unknown.
-For the spike-and-slab methods, we additionally look at the posterior inclusion probabilities and use the same priors as in the simulation studies (Section \ref{sec:simulation}), apart from using $N(0,100)$ priors on $\alpha_0$ and $\beta_0$ (to allow for large intercepts), a $Beta(1,p+q)$ prior on $r$ (to account for low sparsity) and letting $\tau_{1,\alpha} = \sqrt{3}/\pi$ and $\tau_{1,\beta} = \left(4\log(500)\right)^{-1/2}(\log(n))^{1/2}$.
+For the spike-and-slab methods, we additionally look at the posterior inclusion probabilities and use the same priors as in Table \ref{table:prior_elicitation}, using Beta-Binomial elicitation $(1,p+q)$ (to account for low sparsity).
 The samplers are run for $50,000$ iterations, with the first $5,000$ being burn-in.
-We report the posterior mean of $\rho$, based on the proposed spike-and-slab priors, as a Bayes' estimate.
+We report the posterior median of the parameters, based on the proposed spike-and-slab priors, as a Bayes' estimate.
 We additionally report the results from fitting the full model using the \texttt{sampleSelection} R package.
 We present the results for Class II priors and additional results in the Appendix.
 We briefly consider post-selection inference.
 To compare models without re-fitting the data, we follow the approach of \cite{liang2008mixtures} by comparing parameter posteriors conditional on the given models, \textit{i.e.}~$\left(\bm{\alpha}, \bm{\beta}, \sigma, \rho\right) \mid \bm{\gamma}$.
 In our case we consider the sub-sample where the sampled model is $\bm{\gamma}$ (and only considering parameters with $\gamma_{j} = 1$).
 We evaluate the performance of different models using the Bayesian leave-one-out estimate of the expected log pointwise predictive density, referred to as $elpd_{loo}$ \citep{vehtari2017practical}.
 We use the \texttt{loo} package in R to compute this.